Hussein Kanji

 Partner

-A proud New Yorker, Hussein is now renowned as one of Europe’s most influential tech investors, appearing on Forbes’ Midas List Europe in 2023 and Venture Capital Journal's Hot Prospects in 2010.
+A proud New Yorker, Hussein is the founder of Hoxton and one of Europe’s most influential tech investors, appearing on Forbes’ Midas List Europe in 2023 and VCJ's Hot Prospects in 2010.
 His career has included senior roles at Microsoft and over a decade in Silicon Valley’s startup ecosystem.
 He holds an MBA from London Business School and did his undergraduate studies in Symbolic Systems at Stanford University.

 29